spacekookie/libreedb/README.md

 More use cases of the native interface will be added.
 There is also a RESTful API available via reedbd-http.

+EDIT: I wrote a little blog article about the native interface [here])(http://spacekookie.de/dev-diary/hacking-on-reedb/).
+If you have questions - comment.

 License
 -------